getindiekit/indiekit/packages/endpoint-files/README.md

 # @indiekit/endpoint-files

 File management endpoint for Indiekit.
+View files uploaded to your media endpoint and upload new files to it.

 ## Installation